-As of March 17, 2020, all Maranatha projects have been postponed for the rest of March and into April.
+Projects in March and April were postponed or canceled, and as of this update on April 20, 2020, all Maranatha volunteer projects have been postponed into June.
+Please continue to check back for status of all projects.
 This includes mission trips organized by churches and schools and projects that we organize from our office.
 Out of an abundance of caution and in accordance with recommendations regarding gatherings from the CDC, we are also and postponing projects in the U.S. We are in communication with all volunteers on the interest and registered list regarding the status of upcoming projects.

 Maranatha is proceeding with projects scheduled for later this year, and they will be adjusted as needed.

 During this pause of volunteer activity, Maranatha’s international team will continue building churches, schools, and classrooms wherever they are permitted to keep working.

 Our team at headquarters in California is also continuing to work, providing updates on communities you’ve supported and new areas of need.
 You’ll also continue to hear from us through Maranatha Matters, our weekly email newsletter; The Volunteer, our quarterly magazine; Maranatha Mission Stories, our television program available on 3ABN, Hope Channel, YouTube, and on The Maranatha Channel app via Roku, Amazon Fire TV, Apple TV, iPhone, and Android.
 If you are a parent, pastor, or teacher, you can also sign up to receive our newest program, Maranatha Kids!, a weekly worship resource for children ages 5-10.

 Our phone lines are also open, and our staff will be ready to answer your calls.